EUDAT-Training/B2SHARE-Training/deploy/10_Data_structures.md

 # Data structures
-In this guide, the various data structures used throughout the B2SHARE instance are explained and configured to your own requirements.
+This reference guide lists the various data structures used within the B2SHARE software package.

 This guide covers:
 - Record data structure definition